microprediction/rediz/README.md

 ### General discussion

 We refer the reader to www.3za.org for more information about the motivation for Rediz.

-#### Theory
+#### Related theory

-Through judicious choice of parameters this reward scheme includes as special cases some well known mechanisms - notably the parimutuel in the case of categorical data though that is not the intended focus.
+Through judicious choice of parameters this reward scheme includes as special cases some well known mechanisms - notably the parimutuel in the case of categorical data (not the intended focus).
 Another useful point of comparison is so-called implicit maximum Likelihood estimation.
 Some theoretical observations informing the reward mechanism include the following:
 - A log-wealth maximizing investor constrained to invest all wealth has incentive to contribute paths that reflect her unbiased assessment of the joint distribution, irrespective of paths supplied by others.
 - In the case where a contributor adjusts model parameters and then supplies samples from that model, it can be shown that minimizing expected squared distance to the nearest point is equivalent to Maximum Likelihood estimation of the model parameters.

 See https://arxiv.org/abs/1809.09087 for a proof of the second statement and http://finmathblog.blogspot.com/2013/11/keeping-punters-log-happy-some.html for the first.
 However when players are allowed to form coalitions, a possible future feature, the interpretation is more complex.

+#### Volumetrics

+Using rediz.NUM_PREDICTIONS=1000, Rediz has been tested at a rate of approximately 100,000 scenario submissions per second.
+This is comparabl to the number of orders processed by Nasdaq.

 #### Comparison to prediction markets and related packages

-To our knowledge Rediz differs from existing software in the broad category of statistical aggregation with economic incentives.
-This category includes such things as prediction markets, exchanges, data science contests and crowdsourcing.
-The approach taken herein differs in engineering aspects as well as focus (streaming public data).
+To our knowledge Rediz differs markedly from existing software in the broad category of statistical aggregation with economic incentives.
+This category includes such things as prediction markets, exchanges, combinatorial auctions, data science contests and crowdsourcing.
+High volume streams of contributions are anticipated, with throughput commensurate with high volume financial exchanges such as Nasdaq.

+Some notable aspects of Rediz:

+- There are no point estimates.
-- Clearing operations are O(1)
+- Clearing operations are O(1).
-- There is no temporal state (e.g. limit orders, wagers), only guaranteed data delays and samples.
+- There is little temporal state (e.g. limit orders, wagers) - only quarantine.
-- Settlement is instantaneous.
+- Settlement is instantaneous upon arrival of the ground truth.
-- Every quantity has a distributional estimate.

-The last statement refers back to the fact that every data stream predicts itself - albeit somewhat poorly as a Dirac distribution centered on the last value.
-Maintainers of streams can use mset() rather than set() to increase the subsidy beyond one credit.
+- Joint probabilities are predicted by means of space filling curves.

+Rediz exploits, and explores, the interplay between space filling curves and Copula theory.
+However by arranging 3-margin derived predictions, Rediz also provides the consumer of prediction with more information about the joint distribution than Sklar's theorem can handle.

 #### Improvements